Some call it rustic. We call it refined.

 Much like skirt lengths, character grade floors are appropriate and beautiful in any setting.

 Reclaimed wood suppliers create their own classifications of them in their own grades or Styles.

 Whole Log Lumber proudly shares with you here their Carolina Character Reclaimed Flooring

-In describing the words > character and > rustic, a challenge it’s been how to use
+In describing the words " character" and "rustic," a challenge is how to use

 both as adjectives for grades, and nouns for Styles.